1868 St. Joseph’s Elementary was established by laymen in 1868. German-speaking children were taught.

 1973 St. Joseph’s Elementary School became part of the consolidated K-12 school, Bellevue Area Catholic Consolidated School, in 1973.

-1988 A new pitched roof was added to the school during the summer of 1988.
+1988 A new pitched roof was added to the high school during the summer of 1988.
 A gable was also added to the north

 2003 Marquette Catholic School and St. Joseph’s Elementary School together formed the Bellevue Area Catholic School System which was renamed the Marquette Catholic School System in 2003.